noes14155/Telegrambot-with-GPT/README.md

 `HG_img2text`
 Required for image captioning.
 If you wnat to use another model for image captioning. change it here.
 Default value HG_img2text = 'https://api-inference.huggingface.co/models/Salesforce/blip-image-captioning-large'

+`DEFAULT_LANG`
+Change to your language currently English and Russian supported.
+If you want to translate to your own language please do so in the language_files folder make your own language.yml file and add the language to languages.yml file.